oppia/oppia-web-developer-docs/Writing-style-guide.md

 5. **Avoid text based on physical direction.** To ensure UI text is accessible to those who may not be able to see the screen or page, try to avoid words like "below", "above", "here", etc. when instructing users.
 For example, instead of “Enter your account details below,” just use "Enter your account details".
 6. **Error messages = explanation + solution, that’s it.** Explain the problem in simple language, then tell the user how to fix it (or offer to fix it for them).
 A few tips: consider adding helpful links, don’t blame the user, avoid humor.

-## Glossary (in progress)
+## Glossary of terms

 _NB: This is a work in progress.
 Note that terms with asterisks need to be revisited in the future._

 - **Card*.** The primary component of an exploration.
-Consists of content and an interaction.
-Content is text, images, videos, and other rich text components.
+It consists of content and an interaction (where the content is text, images, videos, and other rich text components).
 - **Category/subject/topic.** A topic, subject, or interest that anyone can learn about on Oppia.
-Learners are able to choose from a list of categories on the home page.
+Learners can choose from a list of categories on the home page.
 - **Collection.** A group of explorations.
 - **Community.** Anyone who teaches, learns, and contributes to any content on Oppia.
 Community members are respectful citizens whose main objective is to steward enriching learning opportunities.
 - **Contributor.** Anyone who pitches in content for an exploration/lesson.
 One way that Oppia is more of a collaborative learning space, in contrast to more traditional online learning platforms.